cfiorentini/intuitRGC/README.md

  gc1 , gc2  , ... , gcn ==>  r
 ```

-where gc1, gc2, ... are general  clauses, r  is an atom or $false.
+where gc1, gc2, ... , gcn are general  clauses, r  is an atom or $false.

 Example of sequent: